 About Garrett:

 Garrett is an award-winning sound designer, editor, and mixer based in Southern California who uses his critical ear and story-focused perspective to help make good stories sound great.
-His years-long industry experience, easy-going demeanor, and commitment to getting things right have lead him to work on numerous narrative projects in addition to documentary content with companies like PBS, Nike, PetSmart, Uninterrupted, Smithsonian Channel, PodCo, and more.
+His years-long industry experience, easy-going demeanor, and commitment to getting things right have lead him to work on numerous narrative and documentary content with companies like PBS, Nike, PetSmart, Uninterrupted, Smithsonian Channel, PodCo, and more.

 Garrett’s areas of interest culminated in the Broadcast and Electronic Communication Arts department at SF State where he graduated with honors, was a member of CSB (College Students of Broadcasting), received a scholarship from the Bay Area Advertising Relief Counsel, was the recipient of the Award for Excellence in Audio Leadership for his graduating class, was nominated and won several awards for audio and radio from the department’s annual awards show, was the Production Director for one year and was then elected the General Manager the next year of KSFS (SF State’s radio station), and honed his technical crafts by mixing music, creating radio spots, performing live sound art on air, in addition to his focus sound designing, editing, and mixing several short films.